Skip to main content

 Psychology

-Applications for Spring 2025 are closed for this project.
+Applications for Fall 2025 are closed for this project.

 Role: Research assistants in the Berkeley Early Learning Lab are essential to our research in that they represent our lab to parents and children and ensure that research activities run as smoothly as possible.
-After 1-2 semesters of exceptional work in our lab, passionate research assistants may be offered the opportunity to work closely with a post-doctoral researcher or graduate student on a particular research project.
-These opportunities may involve assisting researchers with data collection and analysis, or collaborating with researchers on designing and implementing new research projects.
+Research assistants will work with a postdoctoral researcher, graduate student, or project manager on one or multiple research projects.
+These opportunities may involve assisting researchers with recruitment, data collection, creating stimuli for experiments, and data coding and processing.
+Typical tasks of research assistants in our lab may include but are not limited to:

--Scheduling participants
+-Scheduling appointments for participants

 -Preparing and processing consent documents